 Monday - Friday: 08:30am - 05:00pm

-Here at Riverway Medical Centre, we have a visiting Dietitian and Diabetic Educator who are able to assist you in your personal health.
+Here at Riverway Medical Centre, we have a visiting Dietitian, Diabetic Educator and a Podiatrist who are able to assist you in your personal health.
 If you would like to see other allied health professionals, please speak to one of our Doctors.